 Case history and status information, reports, and regulatory directives are maintained for public review at the following websites:

-You may contact Cheryl Prowell of the Regional Water Board at email@example.com or by calling (510) 622-2408 unless you have an underground storage tank cleanup, in which case you contact Laurent Meillier of the RWQCB at firstname.lastname@example.org, or by calling (510) 622-3277.
-You may also contact Karen Toth of DTSC, Unit Chief, by calling (510) 540-3834, or sending an email to email@example.com.
+You may contact Cheryl Prowell of the Regional Water Board at firstname.lastname@example.org or by calling (510) 622-2408.
+If you have an underground storage tank cleanup, contact Laurent Meillier of the RWQCB instead by email at email@example.com or by phone at (510) 622-3277.
+You may also contact Karen Toth, Unit Chief of DTSC, by calling (510) 540-3834 or via email to firstname.lastname@example.org.